codetriplett/spective/README.md

 // only the first function is required
 // the initial item will default to 0 var meter = spective(function (change, item, branches) {
-	// this is called when the meter about to update
+	// this is called when the meter is about to update
 	// change: the amount of the update that will occur before it ends or 0 or 1 is reached
 	// item: the item at the end of the meter that the update is heading towards
 	// branches: the number of other items that branch out from the upcoming item